asm-products/ccar-websockets/Features.md

 	* nickName is the only field that is displayed to the user
 	* Validate the password - Should search for the user in company user directory.
 	* Success: broadcast the rest of the community
-	* Server should send users online list to populate
+	* Server sends the current displayable state to the client.
 		* Send conversation history
+		* Country lists
+		* Drop down lists of enumerated types

 	* Begin processing server events